Home / Keynotes

 Jeff Rendel’s programs and systems for financial institutions deliver entrepreneurial results in sales, service, and strategy.
 Designed as keynote addresses, breakout sessions, and half-day workshops; these programs easily expand, combine, and fit into full-day events, executive retreats, and planning sessions.
 When in-person facilitation just isn’t feasible, digital delivery of all programs is a great option.
 Learn more at Virtual Programs.

 ONE PERCENT SALES™.
-ONE PERCENT SERVICE™.
+ONE PERCENT SERVICE™

 Would You Hire This CSR?
 The most customer-centric companies in the world recognize that service is the principal driver of customer growth, retention, and lifetime value.
 Their business models are built around customers’ success; and, their customer performance indices validate their standing.
 To create the most loyal sets of customers, utilize these most up-to-date concepts to refine your financial institution’s service model and create a service team that any customer-focused enterprise would aspire for itself.